Want to be the next Nick D'Aloisio who at the ripe old age of 17 sold his smartphone app to Yahoo for $27 million?

 If you've been curious about programming phones and creating great apps then this course is for you.
 We'll focus on programming Android phones -- sorry iPhone.

-The course has no exams or midterms -- it's all about programming.
-But there will be a lot of programming.
+The course is heavy on programming assignments, has a midterm and final group project.
 The prerequisite for this course is Computer Science 10 (no exceptions given).

 The goal of this course is to teach students how to design, implement, test, debug and publish smartphone applications on java based android phones.
 Students will learn how to take their innovative ideas from conception to the android market through a series of rigorous hands-on programming assignments and group projects.